andyphilips/dynsimpie/index.md

 *`dynsimpie` automatically transforms the dependent variables and independent variables into lags and first differences for estimation in error-correction form.
 Options on `dynsimpie` allow for the addition of dummy variables to the model as well as the ability to shock more than one independent variable at the same point in time.

 ## Required options<a id="opt-req"></a>
 * `dvs(varlist)` a list of the compositional dependent variables to be estimated in the model.
 These must be expressed either as proportions (summing to 1) or as percents (summing to 100). `dynsimpie` will issue an error message if neither of these criteria are met. `dynsimpie` will take the log of the proportion of each category relative to the proportion of an arbitrary "baseline" category; for example, if there were J dependent variables in `dvs(varlist)`, `dynsimpie` would create J-1 categories of s_{tj} = ln(y_{tj}/y_{tJ}), where the Jth category is the baseline.
 The reason for this is detailed in Philips, Rutherford, and Whitten (2016).
+Note that J must be 3 or more.
 * `shockvar(varname)` is the independent variable, not included in `varlist`, that experiences some counterfactual one-period `shock` at `time` t.
 Since this is within an error correction framework, the shock first affects the first difference of `shockvar` at time t for one period, then will move into the lagged `shockvar` for the rest of the simulation.
 * `shock( )` amount to change `shockvar(varname)` by for one period at `time` t.